-Those who use Gmail, and not Microsoft Office, would be well-versed with the Google Drive Suite.
-There are features inside the Google Drive like Google Sheets, Google Docs that social media marketers can use to plan, create, and organize their work on.
+Those who use Gmail and not Microsoft Office would be well-versed with the Google Drive Suite.
+There are features inside Google Drive like Google Sheets, Google Docs that social media marketers can use to plan, create and organize their work.

 You can use the Google Calendar to organize and set dates for different social content that has to go out on different channels.
 For example, you can lock ‘25th December’ for ‘Christmas posts’.

-Google Drive allows me to easily organize all of my files and have access to them on the go.
-With mobile application and website access, I can access my files anywhere I have the internet.
+Google Drive allows me to organize all of my files easily and have access to them on the go.
+With the mobile application and website access, I can access my files anywhere I have the internet.

 Verified Google Drive User

-Other than Instagram, Hopper HQ works for only Facebook and Twitter.
-The tools social media calendar planner is easy to use, has a neat layout, and also helps easy re-scheduling of posts that you’ve lined up for sharing on social media.
+Other than Instagram, Hopper HQ works for only Facebook, LinkedIn, and Twitter.
+The social media calendar planner is easy to use and has a neat layout.
+It also helps in rescheduling posts you’ve lined up for sharing on social media.

 I like the straight-forward UI and clean, uncomplicated layout.
 It’s easy to use, too.
 Most tasks are self-explanatory.
 It does the job for me.
 I don’t really need much more than what it already does, and I’m hoping the ease-of-use will not change in future.